 However, one thing that most people don’t consider when selecting an architect is the X-factor, the personal connection.
 Designing a home is a very personal experience.
 Not only will you spend a great deal of time with your architect, you will also share the intimate details your life: how you eat, sleep, entertain, relax, and play.
 Yes, your architect needs to know those things to make sure your home is designed to help you live the way you want.
 So, add some questions like these to your architectural selection criteria.
 Can they relate to me?
 Can they communicate effectively?
 Do they listen?
 Do they hear what I am saying?
 Will I enjoy working with them?

 Now where do you start?
 Since you are on my website already the easiest approach is to simply Contact Chris and we can get started.
 If you are not quite ready for that you can go to the Minnesota Chapter of the American Institute of Architects website at http://www.aia-mn.org/firm-directory/ which lists the profiles of member firms in your area.
 This will give you a general idea of firm size and how much of their work is residential.
-It will also have a link to their website which is a great place to see their work, approach, and the services they offer.
+It will also have a link to their website which is a great place to see their work, approach, and the architecture services and fees they offer.
 After you narrow it down to those that interest you, it’s time to set up an interview and check them out in person.

 If you don’t want to search the web, you can talk to architects at a home show.
 Home shows are a great opportunity to investigate all kinds of construction products, contractors, and architects.
-You will be able to talk with different architects, see examples of their work, and discuss the fees and services they provide, all under one roof.
+You will be able to talk with different architects, see examples of their work, and discuss the architecture services and fees they provide, all under one roof.
 More importantly, it gives you an opportunity to gauge the X-factor and see, on a personal level, if they are the right architect for you.